Skip to Content

 Why, by hiding behind the most elaborate masks you can find!

 Twirling skirts, painted faces, jester hats and peacocked masks will lead you in a merry chase across Venice’s countless bridges.
 It’s like falling into an alternate universe; your own Alice in Wonderland experience for this February festival.
-It’s known as one of the best festivals in the world.
+It’s known as one of the best February celebrations in Europe and the best festivals in the world.

 5. Taj Mahotsav, India